Stewart Legere | Creator and Performer

 Karen Gross | Producer

 Karen Gross is a Halifax based producer.
 She spends most of her time with 2b theatre company.
-Karen is also the resident producer for the Accidental Mechanics Group (Let’s Not Beat Each Other To Death), Keep Good (Theatre) Company (Let’s Try This Standing) and HomeFirst Theatre (It Is Solved By Walking, Messenger).
-She has also worked with Zuppa Theatre, Live Art Dance, Strategic Arts Management and the Magnetic North Theatre Festival.
-Karen is the co-founder of the StART Festival, an interdisciplinary festival of art by emerging artists at the Bus Stop Theatre.
-She graduated from the University of King’s College in 2014 with a combined honours degree in theatre and contemporary philosophy.
+Karen is also artistic co-director of Keep Good (Theatre) Company (Let’s Try This Standing).
+She has previously worked with Zuppa Theatre, Live Art Dance, HomeFirst Theatre, Strategic Arts Management, and the Magnetic North Theatre Festival.
+Karen is the co-founder of the StART Festival, an interdisciplinary festival of art by emerging artists.

 Louisa Adamson | Production Manager